All About Mushrooms

 First of all, while we refer to mushrooms as plant-based ingredients, they aren't really plants but rather types of fungi that have a plantlike form.
 There are over 14,000 species of mushrooms–some are edible, some are poisonous, and some have adaptogenic properties, meaning they can help the body adapt to stress and exert a normalizing effect upon bodily processes.
 Mushrooms are also a rich source of Vitamins B and D; beta-glucans, which act as humectants; minerals such as zinc and magnesium; and powerful antioxidants, including ergothioneine and glutathione.
 Combined, these can deliver a host of skincare benefits:

-• Boosts collagen production
+• Boost collagen production

-• Provides antioxidant protection
+• Provide antioxidant protection

-• Brightens the skin
+• Brighten the skin

-• Hydrates and moisturizes
+• Hydrate and moisturize

-• Provides anti-aging benefits
+• Provide anti-aging benefits

-• Provides anti-inflammatory benefits
+• Provide anti-inflammatory benefits

-• Provides UV protection
+• Provide UV protection

-What Are The Types of Mushrooms Found In Skincare?
+Types of Mushrooms Found in Skincare

 While there are thousands of species of mushrooms, only a handful have made their way into skincare formulations due to their proven ability to hydrate, brighten, soothe, and protect from free radical damage.
 Here are the key players and their star properties.